GabrielR-EIT/Nuclear-Pasta-The-Kardashev-Scale/README.md

     The purpose is to design and develop a website that promotes a particular topic.
 The scope of this project is one website.

-    The constraints for this project are time (7 weeks), budget (minimal), the technology we have access to, the capabilities of website users
+    The constraints for this project are time (7 weeks), budget (minimal), the technology we have access to, the capabilities of website users, number of team members (2) and their applicable skills.

-    The benefits of creating our website include: producing a product that can be accessed by users and is informative about the relevant topic
+    The benefits of creating our website include: producing a product that can be accessed by users and is informative about the relevant topic.

     The major tasks for our project will be: initiation, project planning, execution, and closure.